 Brad Dunn is a retired DuPont employee who has over 20 years of management experience.
 As an elder at his church, the Barn Vineyard in Landenberg, PA for the last 10 years, he has run multiple outreach programs and has provided financial oversight.
 He is a board member for Freedom Outreach, an organization that reaches out to at-risk inner city youth as well as a board member and grant writer for Good Neighbors, a non- profit that repairs homes for low-income families.
-Brad is the Secretary of the Board of Directors for Waterbrook Hills.
+Brad is the currently serving as the Treasurer of the Board of Directors for Waterbrook Hills.

 Lindsay Palkovitz is a cofounder of an NGO in rural, Kwale, Kenya, that seeks to empower the most vulnerable members of the Digo tribal community through community-led development programs.
 With a background in applied anthropology and an MS in Health Promotion, she has conducted research in the primary and secondary schools in Kwale to assess the sociocultural factors influencing adolescents’ behavioral health choices.
 She plans to use study findings to implement a theory-driven health program in the schools there in the upcoming years.
 Currently, she takes care of her two daughters, Senya and Juniper who are eager to return to Kenya with her one day soon.

 Collin Palkovitz is the Chief Operating Officer of Pure Charity.
 He has more than a decade of leadership in digital marketing and business development.
 He worked primarily with fortune 500 clients until he joined Pure Charity in 2012.
 His focus is now dedicated to non-profit technology development, market research, analysis, and non-profit collaboration.
 Collin and his wife Lindsay co-founded a few small grass-roots community development initiatives in Kwale Kenya.
 Their 2 beautiful girls, Senya and Juniper, have both traveled extensively with them.